 The master-planner is the Luxemburg architect, Leon Krier, who began work in the late 1980s, and the buildings are all designed in traditional, mainly neo-classical and vernacular styles, ranging from early nineteenth century artisans’ houses, to grander town houses, and versions of Regent’s Park terraces.
-The general impression is of a spruce, suspiciously perfect Wessex market town.
+They’re going to be highly sought after homes, and those interested are going to need to go through estate agents who focus more on higher end properties, like William Pitt, who are bound to be given the responsibility of selling them.
+The general impression of the area is of a spruce, suspiciously perfect Wessex market town.
 Views are marked by corner buildings and some of the squares have meeting halls modelled on West County market halls.
 When complete there will be four quadrants, for example phase 1 completed in 1996 has the Brownsword Hall, designed by John Simpson.
 Remarkably 35% of the total housing will be affordable rented accommodation, developed by the likes of the Guinness Trust.

 There are now a stable of architects, many of them local.
 Leigh Brooks, David Oliver, Ben Pentreath, Andy Kunz and Philip Storey have all designed areas and Quinlan and Francis Terry and Woking Design Group have designed the larger buildings around Queen Mother Square, which will be completed in 2016.